Vadskye/Rise/docs/standard_effects.md

 * Medium radius in Extreme range

 ## Standard effects
+AOE maneuvers can add full power instead of half power as long as they obey the -2 level rule Single-target maneuvers that do not use weapons get +1d extra damage dice

 Maneuvers that are rank 3 or lower scale their damage as +2 +5 +10 +15 +20.
 Maneuvers that are rank 4 or higher scale their damage as +5 +10 +15 +20.